 Whenever a data message is sent with a DATA-TYPE of either SCS-DATA or 3270-DATA, the sender must set the RESPONSE-FLAG field to either NO-RESPONSE, ERROR-RESPONSE, or ALWAYS-RESPONSE.
 It is anticipated that the client side will normally set RESPONSE-FLAG to NO-RESPONSE.
-The server, if it represents an SNA device, should set RESPONSE-FLAG to reflect the response value set in the

-RH of the RU that generated this data message - Definite Response resulting in a RESPONSE-FLAG value of ALWAYS-RESPONSE, Exception Response resulting in ERROR-RESPONSE being set, and No Response causing a setting of NO-RESPONSE.
+The server, if it represents an SNA device, should set RESPONSE-FLAG to reflect the response value set in the RH of the RU that generated this data message - Definite Response resulting in a RESPONSE-FLAG value of ALWAYS-RESPONSE, Exception Response resulting in ERROR-RESPONSE being set, and No Response causing a setting of NO-RESPONSE.
 A non-SNA server should set RESPONSE-FLAG to ERROR-RESPONSE.

-In addition, the sender must keep a count of the messages with a DATA-TYPE of 3270-DATA or SCS-DATA that it sends on a given session.
+In addition, the sender must keep a count of the messages with a DATA-TYPE of 3270-DATA or SCS-DATA that it sends on a given TN3270E session.
 This counter should start at zero for the first such message, and be incremented by one for each subsequent message.
+Note that this counter is independent of any SNA sequence numbers, and should not be reset to zero as a result of Bind or Unbind.
 If the counter reaches the maximum of 32767, it should be restarted at zero.
-The sender should place this value in the SEQ-NUMBER field of the TN3270E header before it sends the message.
+The sender must place this value in the SEQ-NUMBER field of the TN3270E header before it sends the message.
 Note that the SEQ-NUMBER field must be set regardless of the value of the RESPONSE-FLAG field.